 Use the shape of your brow arch as your guide when applying eye shadow, especially a smoky or bolder shade.
 Taupe eye shadow suits everyone and is a great everyday shade.
-For brides who find liner to be too much on your wedding day, use the Bobbi Brown Long-Wear Cream Shadow Stick (£21) in Taupe under your lower lash line instead.
-It will add a hint of depth with out the full-on look of liner.
+For brides who find liner to be too much on your wedding day, use the Bobbi Brown Long-Wear Cream Shadow Stick (£23) in Taupe under your lower lash line instead.
+It will add a hint of depth without the full-on look of liner.
 A mahogany or brown liner pressed into your lash line will also define your eyes but won’t be as heavy as black.

 Always use an eyelash curler before applying your mascara.
 If you need more bend once your lashes are coated, then use your thumb to gently push your lashes back and coax more of a bend.
 For standout lashes, you should layer a cream (non-waterproof) mascara, which will give fullness and thicken the lashes.
 Do both lashes, and before that first layer has set, apply a gel-based (waterproof) mascara over the top to help them last.

-Test out wearing fake lashes on a night out, perhaps your hen party, if you have not worn before but are tempted to wear them on your big day.
-Once you know the mascara or false lashes you want to wear, I recommend you watch a sad movie and assess the damage!
+Test out wearing fake lashes on a night out, perhaps your hen party, if you have not worn them before but are tempted to wear them on your big day.
+Once you know the mascara or false lashes you want to wear, I recommend you watch a sad movie and assess the damage.

 Tip when crying: Wipe or dab your tears away and upwards; otherwise you’ll get a tear line, which will travel down through your blusher and foundation, which is harder to blend away.